mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 KeyPackage objects MUST contain at least two extensions, one of type
-`capabilities`, and one of
+`capabilities`, and one of type `lifetime`.
-type `lifetime`.
 The `capabilities` extension
 allow MLS session establishment to be safe from downgrade attacks on the
-parameters described (as discussed in {{group-creation}}), while still only advertising
+parameters described (as discussed in {{group-creation}}), while still only
-one version / ciphersuite per KeyPackage.
+advertising one version / ciphersuite per KeyPackage.

 As the `KeyPackage` is a structure which is stored in the Ratchet
 Tree and updated depending on the evolution of this tree, each
 modification of its content MUST be reflected by a change of its
 signature.
 This allow other members to control the validity of the KeyPackage
-at any time and in particular in the case of a newcomer joining the group.
+at any time and, in particular, in the case of a newcomer joining the group.

 ## Client Capabilities

-The `capabilities` extension indicates what protocol versions, ciphersuites, and
+The `capabilities` extension indicates what protocol versions, ciphersuites,
-protocol extensions are supported by a client.
+and protocol extensions are supported by a client.

 ~~~~~
 struct {